melezhik/jam/README.md

 Smart [pinto](https://github.com/thaljef/Pinto) glue.

-Pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control).
+pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control).
 In other words pjam is a wrapper around pinto client to create distribution archive of [perl](http://www.perl.org/) applications from source code using pinto.

 # client and server
-Pjam consists of two parts:
+pjam consists of two parts:
 - pjam client to create distribution archives from source code using pinto.
-- [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) - is the web interface to pjam client, allowing you to take some actions remotely.
-It provides limited pjam client api.
+- [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) to provide web interface to pjam client, so you can take some actions remotely.
 See [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) for full details.

 # prerequisites and conventions
 - pinto client; `pinto` command should be in PATH.
 - subversion client; `svn` command should be in PATH.
 - source codes must be strored under subversion SCM.
 - every source code should have Build.PL.
--

 I'd like to ablish some of these in the feature and add support for me SCMs.
 Right now it *just fits my requirements*, but contribution is welcome.